thedynamiclinker/sudocode/zero/Isaiah.md

 For the craft remembers its lovers, and it forgets its priests.
-And running systems—
+And running systems一
-like living waters—
+like living waters一
 will always find a path
 around whatever does not help.